zsteinkamp/zsteinkamp.github.io/resume.md

 * Designed and built an abuse detection and prevention system using nginx, Lua, and Redis.
 * Heavily involved in transition from PaaS provider to a dedicated datacenter.
 * Core member of the planning team for [Groupon's hack-week program ("GEEKon")](https://twitter.com/search?q=groupon%20geekon&src=typd) involving 1,500 developers in 10 dev centers worldwide.
 * Member of Groupon's "Bar Raiser" program.
-Deeply involved in recruiting and interviewing across the engineering org and beyond, averaging over 100 interviews per year.
+Involved in recruiting and interviewing across the engineering org and beyond, averaging over 100 interviews per year.
 Instrumental in growing the company's engineering team from 25 to 1,500 individuals in 4 years.
 * Spoke at various internal and external conferences, presenting on the topics of performance, monitoring, security, and devops.
 * Participated in most aspects of obtaining and maintaining PCI Level 1 certification -- system design, engineering, documentation, evidence gathering, working with auditors, security design, international roll-out.
 Published a [description of Groupon's PCI solution](https://web.archive.org/web/20201128041157/https://engineering.groupon.com/2014/misc/pci-at-groupon-the-tokenizer/) on the company public engineering blog.